opentx/opentx-taranis-manual/first-steps.md

 ## Everything about the mixer screen

-We'll start with this as it is the center of the radio.
+We'll start with the mixer as it is the center of the radio.

 The mixer screen lists the 32 output channels to which you can link one or more inputs from a long list of physical controls (sticks, pots, trims, switches), logic sources, other channels and trainer inputs.

-Each assignment is done with a mixer line.
+Each assignment is implemented with a mixer line.
 A new model will have 4 predefined mixer lines on channels 1,2,3 and 4 that link to the 4 sticks according to the channel order preference you have set.
 These are there purely for convenience, and can of course be edited or deleted.

 Let's delete them all by highlighting them, pressing ENTER LONG and choosing "Delete".
 Your mixer screen is now empty, which means the radio does nothing at all.